Meltdown Support Calgary

 3. Child therapy sessions

-Your child meets with their Registered Play Therapist in 50-minute sessions in a warm, child-friendly space.
+Your child meets with their therapist in sessions that are 50 minutes long in a warm, child-friendly space.
 Consistency is particularly important for emotional regulation work - the therapeutic relationship itself is part of what builds capacity.

 4. Regular parent check-ins